 Result Speed | Up to 48 hours |

-Furthermore, the package includes an in-home bacteria test:
+For quicker testing, the package also includes an at-home bacteria test:

-- Some users had to wait for three weeks to receive the outcome.
+- Some reviewers had to wait three weeks to receive their results

 Type of test kit | Lab testing and home bacteria testing |